HannaNajih/myplanner_App/README.md

  --
  ## TODO :

-- creating account with phone numbber and password, verify your number, forget password, new password
+- creating account with Enail and password.
-- Non-sql database for storing and sortig and retrieve data, and authentication.
+- Non-sql (Firebase Authentication, FirebaseFirestore) database for backend(not compeletd yet).
-- designing the screens:( SignUp/ Sign In, Home, AddPlanner, Planner, Profile, onbourding pages...etc).
+- designing the screens:( SignUp/ Sign In, Home, AddTask, ShowTasksScreen, Profile, onbourdingpages...etc).
 ---
 A few screens of MyPlanner Application: